jvdeijnden/line-array/README.md

 ## Installation
 1. Clone the project to your folder of choice
-2. In the project root, open a terminal and execute `npm install` to install dependencies
+2. In the project root, open a terminal and run `npm install` to install dependencies
-3. Execute `node server.js` to start the webserver
+3. Run `node server.js` to start the webserver

+## Demo
+A demonstration can be viewed at https://line-array.herokuapp.com/.